Skip to main content

 - Khalil J. Cobb, University of North Carolina at Greensboro

-Democracy Summer starts with a mandatory training orientation (May 2023), then interns work in their respective departments fighting for social change.
+Democracy Summer starts with a required training orientation, then interns work in their respective departments fighting for social change.
 They interact with civic leaders, veteran activists, elected officials, the news media, and of course each other and Democracy NC staff.
 Interns gain an insider’s view of the political climate, legislative process, and power structure in North Carolina.

 Who Can Apply